 Eyelash extensions can cause allergic reactions in your eyes or eyelids.
 If you’re experiencing allergy reactions after the applications of lash extensions, then talk with a lash artist or with a doctor for more suggestions.

 If they tell you to remove eyelash extensions, then remove them immediately, also avoid getting them in the future and use mascara instead.
 You can also treat mild allergic reactions with at-home solutions like eye drops or allergy medications.

-Hopefully, you like this information, if you have any questions and suggestions kindly put them in the comment box below.
+Hopefully, you like this article, if you have any questions or suggestions about the allergic reactions, then kindly put them in the comment box below.